field note

-Extract Text From Any Webpage Using an API
+Extract Text From Supported Webpages Using an API

 Why extract text via API instead of parsing HTML?